tikinatop/yp-site/v7.5/intro.md

 # YelpCamp

 * Add Landing Page
-* Add Campgrounds Page that lists all campgrounds
+* Add Hotels Page that lists all hotels

-Each Campground has:
+Each Hotel has:
     * A name
     * An image